 - Command line: what command is used precisely to launch the program at Windows startup?

-Add a Program to Start Automatically on Windows 10 Startup
+Add an Application to Windows 10 Startup Programs

 To have a program start up automatically when you boot into Windows 10: